 French Fries & Ketchup

-This is a Richard Brautiganesque short story of mine published in The Green Fuse, ©1976 Department of English, North Texas State University.
+This is a slight 2025 rewrite of a Richard Brautiganesque short story of mine published in The Green Fuse, ©1976 Department of English, North Texas State University.

 We made a quick, clean break to the truck and drove to the Jack-in-the-Box.
 Minimal tube lag.